What is SECURE Act 2.0?

 EXPANSION TO AUTOMATIC ENROLLMENT

-This is the big one.
+This is a big one.

 CHANCE TO PLAY MORE CATCH UP

-RAISING THE REQUIRED MINIMUM DISTRIBUTION AGE
+RAISING THE RMD AGE

 HELP WITH STUDENT LOANS